AvraamMavridis/angular-ngcomplexify/README.md

 # Angular ngComplexify

-version 0.1
+version 0.2

-ngComplexify is a module/directive (485 bytes minified) that determines the complexity of a give password and change the color of a css property of the input
+ngComplexify is a module/directive (485 bytes minified) that determines the complexity of a given password, it emits an event on the scope with the persentance of the password complexity

 ### Installation
 Download and place the script before your angular application script and after the core angular module.